Istanbul Itinerary: Best places to visit in the city the straddles East and West

 Istanbul Itinerary Ideas

-Istanbul in one or two days
+Istanbul in 1 or 2 days

-Istanbul in three or four days
+Istanbul in 3 or 4 days

 Staying in the old town of Sultanahmet is a good option.

-Istanbul in five to seven days
+Istanbul in 5 to 7 days

 If you are spending more than 4 days in Istanbul, you have the choice of splitting your stay for 3 days in Sultanahmet to get a feel of the old city and another 2 /4 days in the modern part of the European side of the city.